Valerion VisionMaster Plus2 Projector Review

 Movies

 The Valerion VisionMaster Plus2 is a great projector for watching movies.
-It can project a bright, uniform image on a 100-inch screen, and, combined with its very wide color gamut and excellent contrast across most scenes, it makes for a vibrant experience when watching your favorite movies and TV shows.
+It can project a bright, uniform image on a 100-inch screen and, combined with its very wide color gamut and excellent contrast across most scenes, delivers a vibrant experience when watching your favorite movies and TV shows.
 The projector is decently accurate out of the box, but it definitely benefits from calibration for the best image.
-This projector also has an RBE (rainbow effect) reduction feature, but it does very little to eliminate it for those sensitive to it.

 Pros